Agnes Flanagan Chapel

 The Agnes Flanagan Chapel is one of the first buildings that visitors to Lewis & Clark College see as they drive up Palatine Hill Road and approach the main campus.
 The chapel is named in honor and memory of college trustee Agnes Flanagan whose vision, enthusiasm and generosity made its construction possible.
 Completed in the fall of 1968, the chapel was officially dedicated in February of 1969.

 While the Chapel was originally constructed as a Christian space, we recognize the pluralism of the Lewis & Clark community and offer this space as a sanctuary to all.
 All are welcome to come and rest in the pews and enjoy the light and the quiet when the building is not reserved.

 The chapel’s impressive contemporary lines and distinctive conical shape incorporate a strong Northwest Coast Native American influence, and are the design of architect Paul Thiry.
 The Wallace Howe Lee Memorial Bridge, leading from the roadway to the chapel entrance, is flanked by sculpted figures of the four evangelists (Matthew, Mark, Luke and John).
 Chief Lelooska of the Cherokee tribe designed these figures which combine ancient Christian symbolism with the symbolism of the Northwest Coast Native American people.

-Agnes Flanagan Chapel is used regularly for worship services, lectures, concerts, musical performances, and for other events as approved by the Dean of the Chapel.
-The Chapel Office is located downstairs.
-For more information on the chapel please contact Dean of Religious and Spiritual Life Mark Duntley.
-If you wish to obtain information about reserving the chapel for an event or a wedding, please contact the Lewis & Clark Campus Events Office (email: email@example.com; phone: 503-768-7235 or 503-768-7109).
+Agnes Flanagan Chapel is used regularly for worship services, lectures, concerts, musical performances, memorials, and for other events.
+The Center for Spiritual Life and the Ombuds Office are located on the lower level.
+If you wish to obtain information about reserving the chapel for an event, please contact the Lewis & Clark Conferences and Events Office (email: email@example.com; phone: 503-768-7235 or 503-768-7109).